Coinbase Premium Index

 | 2024-01-11 | US spot-ETF launch day | $46,632.31 | +0.053% · Balanced |

-was the only regulated path to a Bitcoin position for most US institutional
+regulated path to a Bitcoin position for most US institutional capital.
+A persistently

 2020–2024 — the duopoly era.
 Coinbase IPO'd on 14 April 2021 and the offshore venue's US arm was a meaningful retail onramp until the November 2023 enforcement settlement forced its wind-down.
 During that window the cross-venue spread captured a US-vs-rest signal cleanly, but its absolute level was no longer apples-to-apples with the pre-IPO record.
 Some of the US bid was clearing inside the offshore venue's US affiliate and never showed up in the spread.